Graeme John Norman Gooday

 Graeme John Norman Gooday (born June 1965) is a British historian and philosopher of science currently working as Professor of History of Science and Technology at the University of Leeds School of Philosophy, Religion, and History of Science, where he was Head of School between 2014 and 2019.
-His research encompasses history and philosophy of technology: especially electrical technologies, telecommunications, and auditory technologies.
+His research encompasses the history and philosophy of technology: especially electrical technologies, telecommunications, and auditory technologies.
 He has published extensively on measurement, gender and technology, women in engineering, and histories of patenting.

 Education

-Gooday's dissertation was on 'Precision Measurement and the Genesis of Physics Teaching Laboratories in Victorian Britain' and he (jointly) won the 1988-9 British Society for the History of Science Singer Prize for his essay on this topic.
+Gooday's PhD dissertation was on 'Precision Measurement and the Genesis of Physics Teaching Laboratories in Victorian Britain' and he (jointly) won the 1988-9 British Society for the History of Science Singer Prize for his essay on this topic.
 His first book The Morals of Measurement: accuracy, irony and trust in late Victorian electrical practice extended his key work on measurement and was published by Cambridge University Press in 2004.